Fgruntjes/s3-plus/readme.md

 This command deletes the three buckets listed above.
 If any are non-empty, you will be asked to confirm the deletion for each non-empty bucket.
 You can override this confirmation with the `-f` flag:

 `s3-plus delete-buckets -f --buckets bucket-1 bucket-2 bucket-3`

+## Known issues

+This is an unstable work in progress and should not be used outside of experimental settings.

+Some known issues are:
+* Does not handle errors gracefully, such as non-existent source buckets for rename and copy commands.
+* Lacking support for various S3 bucket features such as CRR, versioning, encryption etc.
+* Many more...